-The Visual Perception Lab at Wheaton College is run by Professor Rolf Nelson and is located in Mars Science Center 1112.
+The Visual Perception Lab at Wheaton College is run by Professor Rolf Nelson and is located in Mars Center for Science and Technology 1112.

 A number of research topics within visual perception are explored in the lab.

 In this research, we explore the way in which our minds are able to construct a world full of meaningful shapes, objects, and categories from the array of light that falls upon our eyes.
 One particular interest has been in the area of the perception of visual holes — a case of figure-ground perception in which, unlike most situations, we remember the shape of the thing that is farthest from us, rather than the surrounding object.